Lcunha25/Shopify-test/README.md

 # Shopify-test

 ## This is a test for a sign-up page on Shopify using SCSS, HTML5 and JavaScript.
 ### This has been tested with no issues on "google chrome", "mozilla firefox", "opera", and "safari".

+# Identified bugs
+## Small triangle not clicking
+### Fontawesome image is in front of section tag.
+Because of that there is a small area that will not be clicked inside the section div.
+## Letters inside section tag.
+### I have identified that the letters inside the sections tag, when in very small screens, are too close to the reversed arrow.
+That can cause confusion to users and should be addressed.

 # License
 ### The MIT License (MIT)